Dr Kathryn Grossman

 - Phone: 919-513-0288

-l am an archaeologist and zooarchaeologist with expertise in the complex societies of Southwest Asia and the eastern Mediterranean.
-My current research focuses on resistance to state-making, the biographies of early cities, and the human/non-human animal relationships in early complex societies.
+I am an archaeologist and zooarchaeologist with expertise in the complex societies of Southwest Asia and the eastern Mediterranean.
+My current research focuses on resistance to state-making, the biographies of early cities, and human/non-human animal relationships in early complex societies.
 I currently direct the Makounta-Voules Archaeological Project in Cyprus, and I have been a senior staff member on archaeological projects across Syria, Cyprus, Egypt, and Iraq.
+Before coming to NC State, I taught at MIT and Bradley University.

 Teaching and Research Interests